Conjugal violence is a universal problem that can affect anyone regardless of their gender, economic status, ethnicity or religious affiliation.

 Emotional or psychological abuse is when a person through words or actions tries to control, frighten, diminish their self-worth or isolates another person.
 This form of abuse can include:

-- Threats, name calling or insults
+- Threatening, name calling or insulting,

-- Constant yelling or criticizing
+- Constant yelling or criticizing,

-- Stalking
+- Stalking.

 Forms of emotional abuse considered crimes in Canada can include: